 LinkedIn’s 2020 State of Sales report found that the time spent on LinkedIn Learning workshops about “social selling” more than doubled in two months across the globe.

 The most popular platforms used by sales teams for social selling are Facebook, LinkedIn, and Twitter.
+More than likely, social selling is something you’re already doing without knowing it.

 Whenever you share a blog or video content specific to your company on your social channels, you’re doing social selling.